-a particular social group, religion or political opinion, or their fear of indirect persecution is not wellfounded, b) or in order for the person entering Hungary illegally or residing in Hungary illegally, to obtain a residence permit, became a crime, which is punished by custodial arrest or, in aggravated circumstances, imprisonment up to one year (e.g. in case of material support to irregular migrants, organisations or individuals operating within the 8 km zone near the border; or providing assistance on a regular basis).329 On 25 July 2019, the European Commission decided to refer Hungary to the CJEU concerning legislation that criminalises activities in support of asylum applications and further restricts the right to request asylum.330 On 16 November 2021, the CJEU issued a judgment in case C-821/19.331 It ruled that the 2018 'Stop Soros' law breaches EU law.
+- a) in order to allow the initiating of an asylum procedure in Hungary by a person who in their country of origin or in the country of their habitual residence or another country via which they had arrived, was not subjected to persecution for reasons of race, nationality, membership of a particular social group, religion or political opinion, or their fear of indirect persecution is not well-founded, - b) or in order for the person entering Hungary illegally or residing in Hungary illegally, to obtain a residence permit, became a crime, which is punished by custodial arrest or, in aggravated circumstances, imprisonment up to one year (e.g. in case of material support to irregular migrants, organisations or individuals operating within the 8 km zone near the border; or providing assistance on a regular basis).

+On 25 July 2019, the European Commission decided to refer Hungary to the CJEU concerning legislation that criminalises activities in support of asylum applications and further restricts the right to request asylum.
+On 16 November 2021, the CJEU issued a judgment in case C-821/19.
+It ruled that the 2018 'Stop Soros' law breaches EU law.
 Threatening people with imprisonment who assist asylum-seekers to claim asylum violates EU norms.
 No criminal procedures were started on the basis of this law.

-On 7 December 2022, the Hungarian Parliament amended the Stop Soros law in a last-minute amendment that was introduced through a parliamentary super committee to an unrelated omnibus bill.332 The changes entered into force on 1 January 2023.
+On 7 December 2022, the Hungarian Parliament amended the Stop Soros law in a last-minute amendment that was introduced through a parliamentary super committee to an unrelated omnibus bill.
+The changes entered into force on 1 January 2023.
 In the HHC's view, the amendments fail to implement the CJEU's judgment.
-The general criminalisation of assistance was replaced by a new, vaguely defined criminal activity that jeopardises the attorney-client privilege, and in the case of non-attorney helpers, forces them to sacrifice the applicant's best interests in order to protect themselves from potential prosecution.333
+The general criminalisation of assistance was replaced by a new, vaguely defined criminal activity that jeopardises the attorney-client privilege, and in the case of non-attorney helpers, forces them to sacrifice the applicant's best interests in order to protect themselves from potential prosecution.

 The HHC is the only NGO that provides free legal aid and representation for asylum seekers in Hungary.
-Menedék association provides social assistance and integration support to asylum seekers, Cordelia Foundation is specialised in providing psychosocial counselling to asylum seekers and the Jesuit Refugee Service provides programs for children in Fót.
+Menedék association provides social assistance and integration support to asylum seekers, Cordelia Foundation is specialised in providing psychosocial counselling to asylum seekers and the Jesuit Refugee Service provides programmes for children in Fót.